EmojiTwo/emojitwo/README.md

 ### Attribution Location

-#### Apps:
+#### Apps
-- A note/link in the app store description is required.
+- A note with link in the *app store description* is required.
-- Other links/praise are much appreciated:
+- Other links and praise are much appreciated:
-    - App settings
+    - app settings
-    - Official app website
+    - official app website
-    - Social media
+    - social media

-#### Websites:
+#### Websites
-- A note/link on every web page where our emojis are displayed is required.
+- A note with link on *every web page* where our emojis are displayed is required.
-- Other links/praise are much appreciated:
+- Other links and praise are much appreciated:
-    - Main homepage
+    - main homepage
-    - Social media
+    - social media

-#### Web Videos:
+#### Web Videos
-- A note/link in the video description is required.
+- A note with link in the *video description* is required.
-- Other links/praise are much appreciated:
+- Other links and praise are much appreciated:
-    - On-screen when emojis are displayed
+    - on-screen when emojis are displayed
-    - On-screen in credits
+    - on-screen in credits
-    - Social media
+    - social media

 ## Information